 Jacob Cartwright and Nick Jordan's collaborative practice is cross-disciplinary, encompassing video, drawing, painting, photography, objects, publications and events.
-From invasive species and ancient oaks to ornithologist explorers and marginal communities, the artists utlize an improvised working method, seeking out the unusual, poetic or absurd interrelations between the unruly natural world and our multifaceted cultural histories.
+From invasive species and ancient oaks to ornithologist explorers and marginal communities, the artists utlize an improvised working method, seeking out the unusual, poetic or absurd interrelations between the natural world and our multifaceted cultural or social histories.

 The artists' publications include Alien Invaders (Book Works), which takes the form of a guidebook to non-native species found in Britain.

-Recent exhibitions and film festivals include Innsbruck International Biennale; From the Mountains to the Sea, National Maritime Museum, London; Whitstable Biennale; FIDMarseille, France; 100 Years of Dada, ICA, London; St Louis International Film Festival; Darwin's Eye, Institut National d'Histoire de l'Art (INHA), Paris; Art, Science & the Origin of Species, Ohio State University; BFI London Film Festival; Documenta, Madrid; The New York Film Festival; Beijing Independent Film Festival, China; Rencontres Internationales, Berlin.
+Cartwright and Jordan's work has been screened and exhibited internationally, including recently: Innsbruck International Biennale (Austria); From the Mountains to the Sea, National Maritime Museum (UK); Whitstable Biennale (UK); FIDMarseille (France); 100 Years of Dada, ICA, (UK); St Louis International Film Festival (USA); Darwin's Eye, Institut National d'Histoire de l'Art (INHA), (France); Art, Science & the Origin of Species, Ohio State University (USA); BFI London Film Festival (UK); Documenta Madrid (Spain); The New York Film Festival (USA); Rencontres Internationales, Berlin; lndieLisboa (Portugal).